luckydiscipline/lucky-/README.md

 # lucky_singh
-This is my first Git repositroy
+This is my first Git repositroy.
 Author-lucky singh